 -

-Here's the crucial point: You don't need to consume these bacteria—you need to feed the ones you already have so they produce these metabolites.
+The crucial point: you don't need to consume these bacteria—you need to feed the ones you already have so they produce these metabolites.

 The Prebiotic Advantage: Why Feeding Beats Seeding

 While probiotics attempt to "seed" your gut with new bacteria, prebiotics "feed" your existing beneficial microbes.
-Research consistently shows that prebiotics are more effective than probiotics for gut restoration.
+Research consistently shows that prebiotics are more effective than probiotics for gut restoration for four key reasons:

 Selective Feeding: Prebiotics selectively nourish beneficial bacteria like Bifidobacterium and Lactobacillus while starving harmful species.